Super Bowl 2018 Odds: Patriots & Vikings Top Favorites To Win NFL Championship

 — NFL (@NFL) January 14, 2018

 One game was left to be played on Sunday, as the NFC’s New Orleans Saints and Minnesota Vikings would face off.
-The Vikings are 6 to 5 favorites to win the NFC, while New Orleans is a 7 to 2 underdog.
-The host venue for this year’s Super Bowl LII is Minnesota, giving the Vikings extra incentive to win their next two games and potentially have a bit of home-field advantage.
-The 2018 Super Bowl will take place on Sunday, February 4th at U.S. Bank Stadium.
+The Vikings were 6 to 5 favorites to win the NFC, while New Orleans was a 7 to 2 underdog.
+However, Minnesota took the game in thrilling fashion with a touchdown pass in the final seconds.
+That means Minnesota and Philadelphia will face off next weekend in the NFC Championship Game.

+The host venue for this year’s Super Bowl LII is Minnesota, giving the Vikings extra incentive to win their next game and have a bit of home-field advantage.
+The 2018 Super Bowl will take place on Sunday, February 4 at U.S. Bank Stadium.